DSR-RHIT/me497-reproducible-research/cm/cm024_ch07_handle-on-data.md

 start a new script in practiceR
 -------------------------------

 In `practiceR/scripts/`, start a new Rmd file called `chapter7.Rmd`.
-Write the code chunks shown below with as much of the prose as yo9u like to explain the work.
+Write the code chunks shown below with as much of the prose as you like to explain the work.

 ![](../resources/images/code-icon.png) Start with the usual code chunk.